eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 Compiled languages such as Java and Rust perform type checking as part of their compilation step.
 Because JavaScript is an interpreted language, TypeScript is run separately.

-Type checkers generally do not attempt to look for defects that are only likely to occur.
+TypeScript generally does not attempt to look for defects that are only likely to occur.
-They generally only look for uses of code that are certainly wrong.
+It generally only looks for uses of code that are certainly wrong.

-Nor do type checkers enforce subjective opinions that might change between projects.
+Nor does the type checking in TypeScript enforce subjective opinions that might change between projects.
-TypeScript does not attempt to enforce general best practices — only that values are used in type-safe ways.
 TypeScript won't detect likely mistakes that work within those types.

 Linters, on the other hand, primarily target likely defects and can also be used to enforce subjective opinions.